mattlant/d2botNET/readme.md

 # d2botNET - Diablo 2 Botting Engine

-*This project was started almost 18 years ago and is posted for historical purposes only.*
+*This project was started ~2003 and is posted for historical purposes only.*

 ## Repo Contents
 - Core source files (0.5.0)